MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Within this screen, several options are available as shown below.
-Those options can serve important business requirements such as using Customer 360 from different regions or distingushing between multiple work instances.
+Those options can serve important business requirements such as using Customer 360 from different regions or distinguishing between multiple work instances.

 > [!div class="mx-imgBorder"]
 > ![](media/settings.png "Settings")